caraya/personal-blog/content/blog/testing-front-end-code.md

 * Set/tear down a test database
 * Prepare navigation or locators that will be shared among tests

-In the example below, we use the
+In the example below, we use the `beforeEach` hook to go to the site we want to test.

 ```js
 test.beforeEach(async ({ page }, testInfo) => {